 Tuition and Fees

 Indian River State College is widely recognized for its affordability.
-The College is identified by the United States Department of Education as the most affordable college in Florida and the third-most affordable college in the country.
+The College is identified by the United States Department of Education as one of the most affordable colleges in the country.

 Refer to the fees section of the current IRSC Catalog for detailed fee and tuition information.
 These fees should be considered approximate costs.
 All fees listed are subject to change at any point during the Catalog year.
 Many financial aid and scholarship programs are available to eligible students to assist with the financing of their college education at IRSC.

 - $103.83* per Advanced and Professional Lower-level college credit, Florida Resident

 - $390.49* per Advanced and Professional Lower-level college credit, Non-Florida Resident

 - $117.10* per Advanced and Professional Baccalaureate-level college credit, Florida Resident

 - $400.00* per Advanced and Professional Baccalaureate-level college credit, Non-Florida Resident

 Lab fees are extra.
 There is a technology fee for online classes.
 Additional fees may be required depending on program selected.

 Important Notice: As required by state regulations effective July 1, 2011, there is a tuition charge for IRSC Adult Education.
 This includes GED® and ESL.
 The $30 cost will cover all classes during a semester.